ChrstphrHll/npc_gen/students/Diegon Verrona.md

 ---
 ### Description
 - 1st year Dragonborn Rouge in Elkenval
-- frills, Deep Blue eyes, and bronze skin
+- short spines, Deep Blue eyes, and bronze skin
 - Is Trustworthy and Weak, and has Loyalty as their ideal

 ### Organizations